Ten FAQs on direct mail.

-For example, explore the possibility of self-generated in-house marketing or a discount on postage with the Royal Mail.
+For example, small firms can print and stuff their own envelopes.
+You may also be able to get a discount on postage with the Royal Mail.
 Limiting the size of the mailshot is an obvious saving.
-The weight can be reduced by removing all unnecessary contents, or even using thinner paper for your letter and the envelope.
+The weight can be reduced by removing all unnecessary contents, or using thinner paper for your letter and the envelope.
 Print costs can also be reduced by having optimum print runs or using fewer colours.
 Try to balance savings against loss of quality - avoid looking cheap.

 You must distinguish between responses and conversions.
 Many prospects may send for a brochure, but how many actually buy?
 Record all your responses and take steps to improve on your results.

 The extent of the response will be known within a week or two, often less than that.
 If the response is poor, you may not immediately know whether it is because you have mailed to the wrong list or whether the offer was poorly communicated or simply fell on stony ground.
 Contact some of the targets and try to find out why it did not appeal.
 Without this direct analysis, you will not learn where you went wrong.
 Where possible it is better to test your campaign in advance on a small sample group before deploying it fully.
 This will help reduce the risk of poor performance.

 All businesses using personal data must comply with the Data Protection Act.
 To comply with the Act, you must observe the eight data protection principles - enforceable rules for handling information - and ensure that your staff are aware of them.
 Under the principles you must make sure that any personal information you hold is: